datahub-project/datahub/README.md

 > - [Meeting details](docs/townhalls.md) & [past recordings](docs/townhall-history.md)

 > ✨ Latest Update:
+> - Latest blog post [DataHub: Popular Metadata Architectures Explained](https://engineering.linkedin.com/blog/2020/datahub-popular-metadata-architectures-explained) @ LinkedIn Engineering Blog.
 > - Check out the latest [DataHub Podcast](https://www.dataengineeringpodcast.com/datahub-metadata-management-episode-147/) @ Data Engineering Podcast.
 > - We've released v0.6.0.
 You can find release notes [here](https://github.com/linkedin/datahub/releases/tag/v0.6.0)
 > - We're on [Slack](docs/slack.md) now!
 Ask questions and keep up with the latest announcements.

 ## Introduction
 DataHub is LinkedIn's generalized metadata search & discovery tool.
+Read about the architectures of different metadata systems and why DataHub excels [here](https://engineering.linkedin.com/blog/2020/datahub-popular-metadata-architectures-explained).
+Also read our
-To learn more about DataHub, read our [LinkedIn Engineering blog post](https://engineering.linkedin.com/blog/2019/data-hub), check out our [Strata presentation](https://speakerdeck.com/shirshanka/the-evolution-of-metadata-linkedins-journey-strata-nyc-2019) and watch our [Crunch Conference Talk](https://www.youtube.com/watch?v=OB-O0Y6OYDE).
+[LinkedIn Engineering blog post](https://engineering.linkedin.com/blog/2019/data-hub), check out our [Strata presentation](https://speakerdeck.com/shirshanka/the-evolution-of-metadata-linkedins-journey-strata-nyc-2019) and watch our [Crunch Conference Talk](https://www.youtube.com/watch?v=OB-O0Y6OYDE).
 You should also visit [DataHub Architecture](docs/architecture/architecture.md) to get a better understanding of how DataHub is implemented and [DataHub Onboarding Guide](docs/how/entity-onboarding.md) to understand how to extend DataHub for your own use cases.

 This repository contains the complete source code for both DataHub's frontend & backend.
 You can also read about [how we sync the changes](https://engineering.linkedin.com/blog/2020/open-sourcing-datahub--linkedins-metadata-search-and-discovery-p) between our internal fork and GitHub.